AlvaroAPansa/canvas-week6/README.md

 That functionality has to add the tipical fruit that aleatorily appears in the grid and gives bonus points to the player without increasing the length of the snake.

-The lines of code added to fullfill the challenge are all commented after the line with //---Challenge line---
+The lines of code added to fullfill the challenge are all commented with a "---Challenge line---" indication.

 ## Github Pages Link
 https://alvaroapansa.github.io/canvas-week6/